mbfons/knowledge-repo/PETs.md

 Zero-knowledge proofs can be used to answer whether something is true or not based on information contained in a dataset, without disclosing the underlying dataset itself (e.g. is a given person over 21).
 This can mean for instance that for an organisation to answer a query it has, data subjects do not need to submit sensitive information but rather have the organisation verify the claim.
 These technologies are still in their early development phases.

+#### Encrypted data processing tools

+##### Homomorphic encryption (HE)

+Homomorphic encryption is a tool that makes computations based on encrypted data.
+This contrasts with standard data processing approaches where data needs to me made visible to the data processor.
+The data subject encrypts the data with a key, sends it over to the data processor who will perform computations on the still-encrypted data that return an encrypted output, and this is returned to the data subject who can then unlock the data with the key.

+For now, HE is less efficient than standard processing, requiring more computational power and time.
+It us used in small use cases.

+##### Multi-party computation (MPC)

+Multi-party computation are tools that allow a set of parties to jointly compute a function or transformation over their respective source data while keeping that source data private.
+Namely, it can aggregate sensitive data without the need for any single party to disclose their own data.
+It removes the need for a trusted third party.
+HE techniques are increasingly used in MPC.

+##### Private set intersection (PSI)

+Private set intersection (PSI) is a type of secure MPC that allows data subjects to identify common elements in their datasets without the need to reveal further contents or other elements of those datasets.
+PSI has high maturity as a HE and MPC.
+It has been used for large-scale applications such as Covid-19 contact tracing or contact discovery in mobile apps.

+##### Trusted Execution/Research Environments (TEE/TRE)

+TEEs are a purpose-built area that provides processing capabilities separate from the operating system (OS), securely.
+This area will hold sensitive, non-modifiable data against which secure code can be run.
+It is designed such that the operating system cannot access information or read secrets, driven by a default working assumption that the OS is unsecure.

+#### Federated and Distributed Analytics

+##### Federated Learning

+Traditionally, data analysis foresaw that linkage and processing would apply to a single centralised dataset (in turn created from datasets of the various data subjects).
+With federated learning, raw data is preprocessed by each data subject (data source), with only the summary statistics or learnt parameters passed on to the data processor.
+These are then assembled with similar summary statistics or model parameters from other data subjects.
+In this way, raw sensitive data does not leave the data subjects and does not need to be stored by the data controller or processor.
+While this technique is widely deployed by some organisations, there are concerns that features may still reveal private information in some cases or that attacks could reveal the originating data.

+##### Distributed analytics
+[revisit]
+In distributed or decentralised analytics, the data is housed by the data controller in a central location but the analysis or model training is distributed across multiple nodes.
+It often requires common data models to be developed and coded first, to promote interoperability and reuse.
+With distributed analytics, software and tools can be deployed to where the data is located, as opposed to transferring data to a central repository.
+In this approach data processors and analysts cannot directly access the data.

+####  Data Accountability tools

+##### Accountable Systems

+Systems that promote the management of how data is collected, processed, analysed and shared and that track compliance.
+This includes visibility but also rule-, regulation- and user-based control.
+These systems are still in early pilot, so are not ready for implementation.
+Distributed ledger technologies are one of the main technologies that could be leveraged in the future, though they come with their own risks.

+##### Threshold Secret Sharing (TSS)

+Threshold Secret Sharing is where a certain preagreed number (rather than typically one) and type of keys need to be used to unlock encrypted data.
+In this way, thresholds are set before data can be accessed.
+For now, applications are narrow though and require large overhead if used on large datasets.

+##### Personal Data Stores (PDS)

+Personal Data Stores give control to individuals in deciding at a granular level how their data is stored, accessed, processed and disseminated.
+This enforces individual data portability rights and agency.
+PDS switches the paradigm from the traditional data processing approach, which requires organisations to collect information from individuals and store them in large datasets for processing.
+Most deployments are still in pilot stages.
+Other behavioural barriers also need to be addressed.

 ### Useful links